mlte-team/mlte/docs/source/examples.md

 GB = 2**30

 # Create a measurement for the size of the trained model;
-# attach a validator for the size, and bind to suite property
+# attach a validator for the size, and bind to spec property
 measure_size = bind(
     LocalObjectSize().with_validator_size_not_greater_than(threshold=64*MB),
-    suite.get_property("StorageCost")
+    spec.get_property("StorageCost")
 )

 # Create a measurement for the CPU utilization of the training process;
-# attach a validator for the maximum utilization, and bind to suite property
+# attach a validator for the maximum utilization, and bind to spec property
 measure_cpu = bind(
     LocalProcessCPUUtilization().with_validator_max_utilization_not_greater_than(threshold=0.9),
-    suite.get_property("TrainingComputeCost")
+    spec.get_property("TrainingComputeCost")
 )

 # Create a measurement for memory consumption of the training process;
-# attach a validator for the maximum consumption, and bind to suite property
+# attach a validator for the maximum consumption, and bind to spec property
 measure_mem = bind(
     LocalProcessMemoryConsumption().with_validator_max_consumption_not_greater_than(threshold=1*GB/KB),
-    suite.get_property("TrainingMemoryCost")
+    spec.get_property("TrainingMemoryCost")
 )
 ```